 Keeping everything on track requires coordination and communication, plus the ability to problem solve from time to time.
 Barden Independent Dealers play an integral role in making sure every step happens when it’s supposed to in a custom home’s construction timeline.

 The 4 Stages of a Barden Custom Home Construction Timeline

 A Barden Independent Custom Home Dealer works with the client through every part of a custom home’s construction, a relationship that starts long before hammer goes to nail.

 All dealers are involved in a home’s conceptualization and planning.
 When it’s time for construction to start, some dealers build the home while others act as a consultant to owners who are self-building .

-Taking a client’s home concept from the drawing board to reality is a five-stage process:
+Taking a client’s home concept from the drawing board to reality is a four-stage process:

 - Design and planning

 - Site preparation and manufacturing